apache/flink/docs/content/docs/dev/table/data_stream_api.md

 `StreamExecutionEnvironment.execute()` submits the entire constructed pipeline and clears the builder afterwards.
-In other words: no sources and sinks are declared anymore and a new pipeline can be appended.
+In other words: no sources and sinks are declared anymore and a new pipeline can be added to the builder.
 Thus, every DataStream program usually ends with a call to `StreamExecutionEnvironment.execute()`.
 Alternatively, `DataStream.executeAndCollect()` implictly defines a sink for streaming the results to the local client and only executes the current branch.

 **Table API**

-In Table API, branching pipelines are only supported within a `StatementSet` where each branch must declare a final sink.
+In the Table API, branching pipelines are only supported within a `StatementSet` where each branch must declare a final sink.
 Both `TableEnvironment` and also `StreamTableEnvironment` do not offer a dedicated general `execute()` method.
 Instead, they offer methods for submitting a single source-to-sink pipeline or a statement set: